 Drug therapy

 Painkillers are not a solution, but they can offer a bridge to new possibilities.
-As pain medication loosens the affected muscle area and relieves inflammation, it is usually first aid in times of need.
+As painkillers loosen the affected muscle area and relieve inflammation, they are usually first aid in times of need.

-However, this is particularly true for acute cervical spine syndromes; treatment with medication is problematic for long-term pain.
+However, this mainly applies to acute cervical spine syndromes; treatment with medication is problematic for long-term pain.
 Side effects can occur and dependencies can develop that further impair the patient.

 Physiotherapy

 Exercise is an important component in the healing process for cervical spine syndrome.
 The tension around the neck muscles can be reduced by exercising the upper body.
 A physiotherapist works to utilize the natural tensile forces of the muscles and to equalize the strain on a specific point in the nerve or muscle area.
-For example, stretching exercises or exercises with fascia rolls can be useful measures for cervical spine syndrome.
+Stretching exercises or exercises with fascia rolls, for example, can be useful measures for cervical spine syndrome.
 The advantage of this form of therapy is that those affected can continue the exercises at home and thus actively participate in the healing process themselves.

-With the help of your acupressure mat, you can prepare the muscles even better for a massage treatment, as physiotherapist Anne confirms in the following video:
+With the help of your acupressure mat, you can prepare your muscles even better for a massage treatment, as physiotherapist Anne confirms in the following video:

 Herbal medicine

 Purely herbal medicines can also provide some pain relief.
-These preparations are usually based on essential oils that can help relax muscles and reduce inflammation, e.g., eucalyptus, pine or spruce needles.
-Tinctures are made from plant parts such as roots, bark, or flower, e.g., arnica, yarrow, or calendula.
+These preparations are usually based on essential oils that can help to relax muscles and reduce inflammation, e.g. eucalyptus, pine or spruce needles.
+The tinctures are obtained from plant parts such as roots, bark or flowers, e.g. from arnica, yarrow or calendula.

 Electrotherapy and physical therapy